-GIA is a recommendatory body.
-It has no direct operational responsibility of authority over any of the activities audited.
-GIA will not implement internal controls, develop procedures and install systems, prepare records or engage in any activity normally reviewed by the team, as this may impair its objectivity and judgment.
-The GIA Head annually confirms to the Board the organizational independence of the internal audit activity.
+T

+records or engage in any other conducted on a regular the

+activity normally reviewed by basis and all analysts Management

+the team, as this may impair its are invited to attend and the Board.

+objectivity and judgment.
+The without any exclusivity.

+GIA Head annually confirms to

+the Board the organizational

+independence of the internal

+audit activity.
+(Source: Internal

-(Source: Internal Audit Charter.
-Independence & Objectivity)
+Audit Charter.
+Independence &

+Objectivity)

-EXTERNAL AUDITORS:
+E (TERNAL AUDITORS:

-- The Board appoints, determine the compensation of, and review the scope of work, fees and performance of, including re-appointment and resignation, of the independent auditors of the Company. - Ensure that the independent auditors shall not at the same time provide the services of an internal auditor to the same client.
-The Committee shall ensure that other non-audit work shall not be in conflict with the functions of the independent auditor
+1. The Board appoints, determine

+the compensation of, and

+review the scope of work, fees

+and performance of, including

+re-appointment and

+resignation, of the independent

+auditors of the Company.

+2. Ensure that the independent

+auditors shall not at the same

+time provide the services of an

+internal auditor to the same

+client.
+The Committee shall

+ensure that other non-audit

+work shall not be in conflict

+with the functions of the

+independent auditor

-(Source: Board Audit Committee Charter, #13, B. Independent External Auditors) information given.
+(S ource: Board Audit Committee

+Cł narter, 13, B. Independent

+Ex ternal Auditors)

+•